tonyho/app-framework-binder/doc/afb-plugin-writing.md

 The remaining arguments are arguments of the formating message like with printf.

-### Managing methodosity
+### Managing verbosity

-Depending on the level of methodosity, the messages are output or not.
+Depending on the level of verbosity, the messages are output or not.
-The following table explains what messages will be output depending ont the methodosity level.
+The following table explains what messages will be output depending ont the verbosity level.

-Level of methodosity | Outputed macro :-----------------:|--------------------------
+Level of verbosity | Outputed macro :-----------------:|--------------------------
         0          | ERROR
         1          | ERROR + WARNING + NOTICE